evanx/mpush-redis/README.md

 #### rquery

-It is envisaged that `rquery` service will accept an array of Redis commands, and return the requested data.
+I'm imagine a `rquery` service will accept an array of Redis commands, and return the requested data.

 ```javascript
 {